tieval: An Evaluation Framework for Temporal Information Extraction Systems: tieval

 \section{tieval}

-Our vision for \texttt{tieval} was to build a framework that would support and facilitate the evaluation of TIE systems.
+The vision for \texttt{tieval} was to build a framework that would support and facilitate the evaluation of TIE systems.
 With the development of libraries such as Numpy, TensorFlow, and PyTorch, Python has established itself as the programming language of choice within the machine learning community.
-For that reason, we built \texttt{tieval} in Python.
+For that reason, \texttt{tieval} was built in Python.
 To facilitate the installation we made it available on Python Package Index (PyPI)\footnote{\url{https://pypi.org/project/tieval/}}.
 Thus, the toolkit can be easily installed through \texttt{pip}, as follows:

-In this paper, we will use version \texttt{0.0.6}, which is the first and the most recent version of the package.
+In this paper, we will use version \texttt{0.0.5}, which is the first and the most recent version of the package.
 However, the reader is advised to install the newest release at the time of reading the paper and refer to the project repository for up-to-date documentation.
 Furthermore, for users that might be interested in contributing to \texttt{tieval}, we encourage forking the source repository and making a pull request.

 \texttt{tieval} contains three modules that represent the three cornerstones of any machine learning project: \texttt{datasets}, \texttt{models}, and \texttt{evaluation}.
 The \texttt{datasets} module is responsible for downloading and reading the corpora available for TIE, the \texttt{models} module is responsible for the construction of the models, and the \texttt{evaluation} module has methods to make a proper evaluation for each of the TIE tasks.
-In the following sections, we will present the inner workings of the framework with scripts to exemplify the usability of the framework.
+In the following sections, we will present the inner workings of the framework with scripts to exemplify its usability.